 How Living With an Alcoholic or Drug Addict Affects a Household

-Living with an alcoholic and drug addict can affect your mental and physical well being.
+Living with an alcoholic or drug addict can affect your mental health and physical well-being.
 Because of their changed behavior, an alcoholic or addict can subject their loved ones to verbal, psychological, and physical abuse.

 The World Health Organization estimates that roughly 55% of domestic abuse perpetrators are drinking before they assault their loved ones.
 Aside from that, in the same report, it also found out that abused women are 15 times more likely to abuse alcohol.
 Alcoholism and drug addiction creates a vicious and violent cycle that is hard to get out of — especially without interventions or coping strategies.